bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:44:39

-I don't think so because it is, unless you think of Taproot, does a block size increase too?
+I don't think so because, unless you think of Taproot, does a block size increase too?
 I mean it's more efficient use of the existing space and thereby it's a capacity increase.
 But I think SegWit is pretty different because it's actually adding more bandwidth.